gyanz/pydsstools/README.md

 About HEC-DSS <sup>[1]</sup>
 ===

 HEC-DSS is designed to be optimal for storing and retrieving large sets, or series, of data.
 HEC-DSS is not a relational database, but a database that is designed to retrieve and store large amounts of data quickly that are not necessarily interlinked to other sets of data, like relational databases are.
-Additionally, HEC-DSS provides a flexible set of utility programs and is easy to add to a user’s application program.
+Additionally, HEC-DSS provides a flexible set of utility programs and is easy to add to a user's application program.
 These are the features that distinguish HEC-DSS from most commercial relational database programs and make it optimal for scientific applications.

 HEC-DSS uses a block of sequential data as the basic unit of storage.
 Each block contains a series of values of a single variable over a time span appropriate for most applications.
 The basic concept underlying HEC-DSS is the organization of data into records of continuous, applications-related elements as opposed to individually addressable data items.
 This approach is more efficient for scientific applications than a relational database system because it avoids the processing and storage overhead required to assemble an equivalent record from a relational database.